 Pride & Prejudice by Jane Austen

 Truly, I feel like this book is a staple.
-I think that this book is referenced to more times than I can count and I literally know nothing about it.
+I think that this book is referenced more times than I can count and I literally know nothing about it.
 Truthfully, I just really want to understand the references because I feel like I am missing out.

 A Tale of Two Cities by Charles Dickens

 Truthfully, I read a book where the bookish main character had this as her favorite book.
-Ever sinse then, I’ve been kind of curious about this book.
+Ever since then, I’ve been kind of curious about this book.
 I honestly have no idea what this book is about, is that bad?
 Maybe one day I’ll be able to tell you.

 Animal Farm by George Orwell

-The only thing I kind of know is that there’s some sort of animal take over.
+The only thing I kind of know is that there’s some sort of animal takeover.
 Besides that, I have absolutely no idea.
 But, this book seems pretty short so I think that it’ll be super easy to read.

 Lord of the Flies by William Golding

 Teenage boys trapped on an island?
 Maybe?
 Are you all starting to realize that I’m not really sure about any of these books?
 Well, at least I am honest.

 Fahrenheit 451 by Ray Bradbury

 So I heard that this book is the reason we have copyright laws.
 Now, I don’t know if this is true, but I honestly can’t wait to read it anyways.